FluxML/MLJFlux.jl/README.md

 Table 1).

-More generally, defining a new builder means defining a new struct (sub-typing `MLJFlux.Builder` to get pretty printing) `MyNetwork`, say, and defining a new `MLJFlux.fit` method with one of these signatures:
+More generally, defining a new builder means defining a new struct sub-typing `MLJFlux.Builder` and defining a new `MLJFlux.build` method with one of these signatures:

 ```julia
 MLJFlux.build(builder::MyNetwork, n_in, n_out)